alexbird-hunterindustries/blog/_posts/2023-10-30-tactical-ddd-extend-the-standard-libraries.md

 What happens when the common idea we use in our business *is not* included in a standard library?

-### An expressive proramming language for our business rules
+### An expressive programming language for our business rules

 When it comes to our business, we have all kinds of specific, nuanced words that aren't defined in standard libraries.
 Let's use an example: suppose our business